 - Check the areas where pipes and utilities enter the home.
 Seal holes and cracks around your home.
 A mouse, for instance, can enter a hole that is the size of a dime.

 - Secure all openings and ensure your home is completely sealed.
 Look for possible cracks in the exterior of your home through which bugs may be making their way into your home.
 The common are door and window frames, edges of vinyl as well as attic ventilation screens.

 - Firewood should be stored at least 20 feet away from your home.
 Ants and mice can make the woodpiles their nests and easily gain entry into the home if the pile is nearby.

 - Lawn debris attracts insects.
 Remove cut grass, raked leaves, and compost piles as often as you can.
 Take turns to remove lawn debris as it can be a tiring task.
 If you’ve left firewood or lumber out, store them away until your next use.
 Insects love wood and they invite some of their friends to party while you’re asleep.

 - Look for moisture sites such as clogged drains or leaking pipes.
 The kitchen and bathrooms are highly vulnerable areas to pests like cockroaches.

 - Chimney vents should also be screened thoroughly.
 Spaces such as basements and attics should be kept dry and well ventilated.

 - Repair damaged window screens and install door sweeps.

-Even during the preparations for the festive season, you should be careful as the chances of pests entering your home through Christmas tree, firewood and decorative items are high.
+Even during the preparations for the festive season, you should be careful as the chances of pests entering your home through Christmas trees, firewood and decorative items are high.
 Ask home pest control experts or look online for tips on preventing pests during festive preparations.
-Professional pest control services are one of your best bet if you suspect a pest infestation in your home.
-They provide an integrated pest management approach to ensure that your home remains pest free in all seasons.
+Professional pest control services are one of your best bets if you suspect a pest infestation in your home.
+They provide an integrated pest management approach to ensure that your home remains pest-free in all seasons.